A little history of Châteaubriant castle

 Is there a link between the famous French writer ChateaubrianD and the castle of ChâteaubrianT?
-Yes!
+Yes it is!
 The famous French author of Les Mémoires d'Outre-Tombe derived from this family: story began with Briant, in 1040...